-In this episode, Sharon and Phil Callen provide a snapshot of the 7 Timeless T’s of Authentic Literacy instruction and talk about engaging children in literacy learning.
+In this episode, Sharon Callen provides a snapshot of the 7 Timeless T’s of Authentic Literacy instruction and talk about engaging children in literacy learning.

-Sharon and Phil cover a range of literacy learning insights and strategies, including:
+Sharon covers a range of literacy learning insights and strategies, including:

 "How do I engage every child in literacy learning?"